bryanspms/Wii-Balance-Board/Wii-Balance-Board-Bridge.md

-# 📝 How to Bridge a Wii Balance Board to Modern Bluetooth LE Using a Raspberry Pi
+# 📝 How to Bridge a Wii Balance Board to Modern Bluetooth LE Using a Raspberry Pi by Bryan Price

 This guide explains how to use a Raspberry Pi as a bridge between the **Wii Balance Board** (which uses classic Bluetooth) and modern devices that expect **Bluetooth Low Energy (BLE)**.
 The approach preserves the original hardware while making it usable with Windows 11, phones, or VR setups.